dliggat/curriculum-vitml/README.md

 # Curriculum-Vitml

 This is a personal resume static-HTML generator based on Ruby-Middleman, SCSS, and the Slim templating language.
+An overview of the motivation for this can be found [on my site](http://liggat.org/2015/01/30/personal-cvs-with-curriculum-vitml/).

 Prerequisites (documentation abounds for installing these on your platform of choice):
 * Ruby 2.1.2, Bundler